Genetic history of North Africa: Maghreb

 A 2019 study seeking to determine if North Africans descend from strictly Palaeolithic groups (Taforalt), or subsequent migrations, discovered that most of the genetic variation in the region was shaped during the Neolithic.
 While the ancient samples had more of the Taforalt component, it is most frequent today in Western North Africans (Saharawi, Moroccans, Algerians) and Berbers, and suggested a continuity of this autochronous North African component.
 The consideration of Berber-speaking groups as the autochthonous peoples of North Africa was reinforced by these results.

+In 2025, a study was published by Nature on a previously unknown North African genetic lineage from the African humid period (7,000 years ago).
+By analyzing ancient genomes from Taforalt (Morocco) and Takarkori (Libya), the researchers revealed unsuspected connections between the prehistoric populations of the Sahara and the Maghreb.

+European and Levantine Neolithic migrations (c.5500 BC)

+According to a 2023 genetic study, the Taforalt groups progressively mixed with European and Levantine migrations during the Neolithic from circa 5500 BC, forming two additional major genetic groups in northwestern Africa: